warelab/NECorr/README.md

 ## Hardware Requirements

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 <cores@3.3> GHz) and internet of speed 25 Mbps.
+The package require a long running time depending of the size of molecular network.
+A computer with 16 GB RAM is recommended to run the package.
+The necessary C++ or GCC libraries are needed as the software is running partially on Rccp.

 ## Software Requirements